-BHMCT-207 COURSE CODE:
+COURSE CODE: BHMCT-207

-ACCOMODATION OPERATIONS-II (THEORY) COURSE OBJECTIVES: The course familiarizes students with the organization of housekeeping, its system and functions.
-A blend of theory and practical will be used to develop sensitivity and high work ethics towards of 3 hours duration.
+COURSE TITLE: ACCOMODATION OPERATIONS-II (THEORY)

+COURSE OBJECTIVES: The course familiarizes students with the organization of housekeeping, its system and functions.
+A blend of theory and practical will be used to develop sensitivity and high work ethics towards guest care and cleanliness and pest control.

-EVALUATION: The performance of the students will be evaluated on the basis of class participation house tests, regularity and assignments carrying 40 percent of the total credit and rest through semester end examination
+EVALUATION: The performance of the students will be evaluated on the basis of class participation house tests, regularity and assignments carrying 40 percent of the total credit and rest through semester end examination of 3 hours duration.